Driftwood2D/Lightshow/README.md

-# Lightshow
+# Stageshow
-Special effects handling for Driftwood 2D.
+Special effects and choreography handling for Driftwood 2D.